Vinca is a plant genus that’s part of the dogbane family.

 - White powder-like dust on vinca leaves – powdery mildew

-- Aphids – leaves turn sticky, sometimes ants travel back and forth along stems
+- Aphids – leaves turn sticky, ants travel back and forth along stems

 - Spider mite – tiny webby strands appear between leaves

-Although vinca is a riverside plant, it’s vulnerable to root rot if ever the soil doesn’t drain well.
+Although vinca is a riverside plant, it’s vulnerable to root rot if soil doesn’t drain well.

 Different types of vinca

 Vinca major grows taller, hence the botanical name.
-It typically grows all over itself to a height of 2 feet (60 cm).
-However, vining vinca finds a shrub or treillis, it’ll start inching upwards.
-It isn’t as prolific a climber as other vines, though.
+It grows all over itself to a height of 2 feet (60 cm).
+However, if vining vinca finds a shrub or trellis, it’ll start inching upwards.
+It isn’t as good a climber as other vines, though.
 Plants like Mandevilla or jasmine climb much higher.

 Vinca minor vs Vinca major

 Apart from size, which is sometimes hard to judge, there is one key difference between the two.
-Looking at leaves, you’ll see the edges are different.
-They’re both smooth, but Vinca major has very tiny hairs along the edge.
+Look at leaves: you’ll see edges are different.
+Both are smooth, but Vinca major has tiny hairs along the edge.
 Vinca minor doesn’t.

 Plants that look like Vinca

-A plant that looks very similar to Vinca is Madagascar Periwinkle (Catharanthus roseus).
-It used to be called Vinca roseus because botanists long thought it was the same plant!
-But actually, Madagascar periwinkle is the tallest of the three, and is also more drought-resistant.
+A plant similar to Vinca is Madagascar Periwinkle (Catharanthus roseus).
+It used to be called Vinca roseus because botanists thought it was the same plant!
+Madagascar periwinkle is the tallest of the three, and is also more drought-resistant.
 It isn’t related to the two Vinca plants and cross-pollinizing them won’t bear fruit.

 Another vinca look-alike is the Impatiens family, especially the Sunpatiens flower.
-The main difference is in the leaves: those of impatiens are jagged with small teeth, whereas Vinca leaves are smooth and continuous.
+The main difference is in the leaves: impatiens leaves are jagged with small teeth, whereas Vinca leaves are smooth and continuous.

 Learn more about Vinca, the periwinkle plant

-Vinca is often among the first flowers to bloom in Spring, right after the early bulbs.
-Native to Europe, this plant is now naturalized in many parts of the Americas.
-Botanists and gardeners rate it with a high ornamental value.
+Vinca is among the first flowers to bloom in spring, right after early bulbs.
+Native to Europe, this plant is naturalized in the Americas.
+Gardeners rate it with a high ornamental value.
 It was actually brought to the United States around the 1700s, in part for its beauty, and in part for its medicinal value.

-In some areas that most resemble Vinca‘s native habitat, such as along riverbanks, it actually crowds other plants out.
-This has led to the plant being declared as invasive in states like California (V. major), and many Eastern states (V. minor) such as Kentucky, Tennessee, Georgia, South Carolina, Virginia and Pennsylvania.
+In some areas that most resemble Vinca‘s native habitat, such as along riverbanks, it tends to crowd other plants out.
+This is why the plant is invasive in states like California (V. major), and many Eastern states (V. minor) such as Kentucky, Tennessee, Georgia, South Carolina, Virginia and Pennsylvania.